-• Novell Cluster Services software must be running on the OES server (SLES 10 and OES must be installed on every OES 2 server added to a cluster).
-You can install Novell Cluster Services and create a new cluster, or add a server to an existing cluster either during the SLES 10/OES installation or afterwards, using YaST.
+Novell Cluster Services software must be running on the OES server (SLES 11 and OES must be installed on every OES server added to a cluster).
+You can install Novell Cluster Services and create a new cluster, or add a server to an existing cluster either during the SLES 11/OES installation or afterwards, using YaST.

-See "Installing Novell Cluster Services during a OES 2 Linux Installation" and "Installing Novell Cluster Services on an Existing OES 2 Linux Server" in the OES 2 SP3: Novell Cluster Services 1.8.8 Administration Guide for Linux."
+See "Installing Novell Cluster Services during an OES Installation" and "Installing Novell Cluster Services on an Existing OES Server" in the OES 2015 SP1: Novell Cluster Services for Linux Administration Guide."

-10.4 Caveats
+9.4 Caveats